contagra/odoo-account-financial-reporting/account_financial_report/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

 This module adds a set of financial reports.
-They are accessible under Invoicing / Reporting / OCA accounting reports.
+They are accessible under Invoicing / Reporting / Accounting Reports.

 - General ledger
 - Trial Balance